curioushuman/curious-communities/libs/education/courses/src/lib/infra/create-course/docs/1-summary.md

 ### Failure (1+):

-- RequestInvalidError
-- RepositoryAuthenticationError
-- RepositoryItemNotFoundError
-- RepositoryServerError
-- RepositoryServerUnavailableError
-- SourceInvalidError
-- RepositoryItemConflictError
+- Various internal errors
+  - See Application for more info

 ## 3. Behaviour